Coasts and oceans

 - Sea level

-- Storm tide inundation
+- Storm tide inundation incidences

 Storm tide inundations continue to impact the coast.

-- Erosion prone area
+- Coastal hazard erosion prone area

 Coastal erosion continues to impact the Queensland coast, with several major incidents at developed areas.